manelsaddouki/BI-DBMS/Readme.md

-# Topic:
+## Topic:
 The idea of this project is to provide restaurants with detailed monthly reports about their performance.
-The platform, that we use to deliver their products, offers essential data which we can use to give them valuable insights.

 ## Tools:
 Talend to transform my data, and Power BI to load and visualize it.